 - In 2006, the members of St. Paul's Lutheran Church in Mauston decided to begin an outreach initiative in Adams County.
 A weekly Bible study began in the basement of Carlson's Rustic Ridge and was largely attended by members of St. Paul's in Mauston who lived in Adams County.
 As the classes continued, more people showed interest.

 - The interest was so great that the decision was made to start worship services in Adams.
 In September of 2010, the first ever WELS worship service took place in Adams County.
 It was held in the Adams Community Center where services continued each Sunday.
-Mauston's pastors, Joe Fricke and Colin Vanderhoof, split their time between the congregations in Mauston and Adams.
+Mauston's pastors split their time between the congregations in Mauston and Adams.

-- Worship services averaged around 30 people, and with continued interest, the members of St. Paul's decided that it was necessary to call a full-time pastor in Adams to continue the outreach efforts.
+- Worship services averaged around 30 people, and with continued interest, the members of St. Paul's decided that it was necessary to call a full-time pastor in 2012 to continue the outreach efforts in Adams.

 - With continued growth, more space was needed.
 The congregation decided to rent the current building on Main Street in Adams in October of that year to use full-time for services, an office, and other weekly activities.